martinvonz/jj/README.md

 ### Supports Evolution

-Jujube copies the Evolution feature from Mercurial.
+Jujutsu copies the Evolution feature from Mercurial.
 It keeps track of when a commit gets rewritten.
 A commit has a list of predecessors in addition to the usual list of parents.
 This lets the tool figure out where to rebase descendant commits to when a commit has been rewritten (amended, rebased, etc.).
 See